csc-training/summerschool/closing/docs/01-closing.md

   - Understand and modify HPC applications utilizing MPI, OpenMP, and/or HIP/CUDA

-# LUMI project used during the school
+# Compute projects used during the school

-- Summer School LUMI and Mahti projects will end next week Thursday 9.7.2026
+- LUMI, Mahti, and Roihu projects used during the school will end next week Thursday 9.7.2026 (or a few days later)
 - Remember to transfer out all the data you wish to keep before the project ends